swt1024/ELGE/README.md

 	  [Download shared ZIP](https://downloads.thebiogrid.org/File/BioGRID/Release-Archive/BIOGRID-4.4.248/BIOGRID-ORGANISM-4.4.248.tab3.zip)

 #### Step3: Download and preprocess the data used for annotating nodes.
+`omics/conservation`:
-1. Run the `omics/conservation/download.sh` script to download the phylop and phastCons scores for both human and mouse genomes in BigBed format from UCSC.
+Run the `download.sh` script to download the phylop and phastCons scores for both human and mouse genomes in BigBed format from UCSC.
+`omics/ENCODE_annotation`:
-2. Run the `omics/ENCODE_annotation/download.py` script to download epigenomic peak data in BigBed format from ENCODE for various tissues.
+Run `python download.py human` and `python download.py mouse` to download epigenomic peak data in BigBed format from ENCODE for various tissues.
 Specific download links can be found in the respective species folder and tissue folder under the `download.sh` file.
+`omics/protein/mouse`:
-3. Run the `omics/protein/mouse/download.py` script to download mouse gene expression data for multiple tissues from MGI.
+1. Run the `download.py` script to download mouse gene expression data for multiple tissues from MGI.
 The script uses the following file:
 	- `MGI_filter_conditions.csv`: Contains file names and the corresponding filter conditions for each dataset.
-4. Download the `mgi.gaf` file, which contains the Gene Ontology (GO) term annotations for mouse genes. - [Download](https://current.geneontology.org/annotations/mgi.gaf.gz)
+2. Download the `mgi.gaf` file, which contains the Gene Ontology (GO) term annotations for mouse genes. - [Download](https://current.geneontology.org/annotations/mgi.gaf.gz)
-5. Run the `filter.py` script to filter the expression data files based on the conditions specified in the `MGI_filter_conditions.csv` file.
+3. Run the `filter.py` script to filter the expression data files based on the conditions specified in the `MGI_filter_conditions.csv` file.
+`omics/protein/human`:
-6. Download `GTEx_Analysis_2022-06-06_v10_RNASeQCv2.4.2_gene_median_tpm.gct`, which data related to the expression levels of human protein-coding genes from the GTEx database. - [Download](https://storage.googleapis.com/adult-gtex/bulk-gex/v10/rna-seq/GTEx_Analysis_v10_RNASeQCv2.4.2_gene_median_tpm.gct.gz)
+1. Download `GTEx_Analysis_2022-06-06_v10_RNASeQCv2.4.2_gene_median_tpm.gct`, which data related to the expression levels of human protein-coding genes from the GTEx database. - [Download](https://storage.googleapis.com/adult-gtex/bulk-gex/v10/rna-seq/GTEx_Analysis_v10_RNASeQCv2.4.2_gene_median_tpm.gct.gz)
-7. Download GO term data for human protein-coding genes `go.csv` from Ensembl BioMart.
+2. Download GO term data for human protein-coding genes `go.csv` from Ensembl BioMart.

 ### 2. Construct lncRNA-protein-protein heterogeneous network